 The adults will enjoy the scenery while your kids have fun spotting sheep, cows, and other animals.
 And you never know what other surprises you will discover along the way.

 New Zealand is a wonderful country to visit for families.
 But, it can be expensive.
 To help cushion the budget while still having a great trip, try some of these great free things to do with kids in New Zealand.

 From beaches to museums, there’s something on this list for every interest.
 Have you been to Zealand?
 Do you have other free things to do there with kids?
 If so, leave a comment and let us know.

-For more on visiting New Zealand, read our 10 things to do with kids, Mama Brown, Waitomo Glowworm Caves, mistakes to avoid in New Zealand, Auckland Aquarium, and the top reasons to visit New Zealand.
+For more on visiting New Zealand, read our ultimate guide to planning your trip, 10 things to do with kids, Mama Brown, Waitomo Glowworm Caves, mistakes to avoid in New Zealand, Auckland Aquarium, and the top reasons to visit New Zealand.